TokiLoshi/island-hopper/README.md

 ## Changes made to models in Canva:

-Creating icons for visited, unvisited and next with different background colours using the screenshot function in low poly pizza
+Creating icons for visited, unvisited and next with different background colours using the screenshot function in low poly pizza.